 Gillibrand’s Comprehensive Plan Provides Pathway to Food Security, Independence, and Social Connection;

-Today, U.S. Senator Kirsten Gillibrand, a member of the Special Committee on Aging, held a press conference at the Macedon Public Library to reveal her 5-point Master Plan on Aging, which would ensure every American has the support needed to age with dignity and financial security.
+Today, U.S. Senator Kirsten Gillibrand, a member of the Special Committee on Aging, held a press conference at the St. Regis Mohawk Tribe Senior Center to reveal her 5-point Master Plan on Aging, which would ensure every American has the support needed to age with dignity and financial security.
 The Master Plan on Aging provides solutions to ensure all older Americans have the right to:

 1. Affordable and Healthy Meals

 2. Affordable Health Care and Prescription Drugs

 There is an urgent need for the Master Plan; the population of the United States is aging rapidly and by 2034, the number of adults age 65 and older will be greater than the number of children under 18 for the first time ever.

 Senator Gillibrand’s Master Plan on Aging was shaped by a group of leaders she convened across New York to focus on the issues affecting older New Yorkers and has been received enthusiastically by 66 leading organizations of the working group.